JumaJuiceTime/CairnHack/Blood Moon's Gaze/players-guide/core-rules.md

 ### DENY - _Rebuff an attack before it lands_
 - Use after an Attack roll against you or an ally within arm’s reach.
 - Discard one Attack die.
-- Pass a Spirit Save or become Strained.
+- Pass a Presence Save or become Strained.

 ## Gambits